-To paint mesh metal patio furniture, first brush, sand, then wash the surface.
-When it’s dry, apply Rust-Oleum quick-drying spray primer followed by your color choice of Rust-Oleum universal all surface paint spray.
+To paint mesh metal patio furniture, first brush, and sand, then wash the surface.
+When it’s dry, apply Rust-Oleum quick-drying spray primer followed by your color choice of Rust-Oleum universal all-surface paint spray.
 You may need a second or third coat to make your outdoor furniture look like new.

 Can You Paint Mesh Metal Patio Furniture?

 Yes, you can paint mesh metal furniture, and it’s a great way to keep it looking newer for longer, or even to give your patio a different look.
 Good quality mesh metal furniture should last for years; however, the finish can get a little old and tired looking, or could even be getting a bit rusted.
 Painting it is the perfect solution.